 No more explaining, justifying, and struggling to feel heard.

-I will help you explore your emotions, clarify your values, weigh your options, reduce stress and anxiety, set boundaries, work through fears, doubts, and insecurities, determine your next steps, create a plan for re-defining your life, and bring back joy so you can live your best life.
+As a work healing coach and certified life coach, I will help you explore your emotions, clarify your values, weigh your options, reduce stress, set boundaries, work through fears, determine your next steps, create a plan for re-defining your life, and help you live your best life.

 "If you're experiencing, have experienced, or just want to learn more about workplace abuse, this is the course to take.
 The online modules will walk you through the experience of workplace abuse, explaining why it happens, options for best ways to handle it, and how to take care of yourself in the process.
 The information provided is insightful, full of resources, and easy to understand.
 Another benefit to this unique program are the live chats.
 The ability to share your thoughts and discuss the program was one of my favorite parts."

 "The course gave me effective solutions that I wished that I knew about when I was going through my workplace bullying experience.
 I would’ve made different choices."

 "I have studied this phenomenon for over a year, and this course added so much more to my knowledge base.
 I highly recommend this course to anyone working in an organization.
 My only wish is that I would have taken the class sooner.
 Deb is a true expert in this field and in her, you will find a safe and welcoming place to TAKE BACK YOUR POWER!"

 "I love, LOVE this course!"

 "My biggest take away was knowing that I'm not alone in this horrible experience with an unhealthy workplace.
 Unhealthy environments are ruining lives and increasing suicide."

 I believe all employees deserve dignity and respect at work for well-being.
 I help employees define themselves according to their own values and teach their employers how to get results by focusing on employees' power.